enzomendez315/Data-Structures-and-Algorithms/README.md

 # Data Structures and Algorithms
-This is a manual showing the implementation and usage of popular algorithms and data structures using Python.
+This guide shows the implementation and usage of popular algorithms and data structures using Python.

 # Data Structures
 ## Arrays